Durdana Butt: Career

 She then went on to pursue acting where she worked in commercials and modeling, which she did briefly on PTV Channel.
 She started working in theater when a director gave her a role in a comedy drama.
 She accepted the role and earned praise for her natural acting and expressions.
 Soon after that she performed in many dramas on PTV Channel.
 In 1978 she had a role in the drama Fifty Fifty with Moin Akhtar.
-The drama finished in 1984; she had become well known among the audience.
+By the time the drama finished in 1984, she had become well known among the audience.
 In 1980 she had the role of Sultana Sahiba in the drama Aangan Terha, an emotional role for which she was praised.
 She was paired again with Moin Akhter in a comedy drama Naukar Ke Aage Chakar in 1982.
 In 1985 she was offered a role in the drama Tanhaiyaan which she accepted, appearing with Marina Khan, Shehnaz Sheikh and Badar Khalil.
 She had the role of Bibi, who is a motherly figure to the main protagonists who lose their parents in an accident.
 The drama was successful and she along with other cast members was recognized for her talent.